fbpx Housing FAQ | University of West Alabama Skip to main content

 Are there laundry facilities in the residence halls?

 Yes.
-Each residence hall and apartment area has a laundry room available for use by the residents of the area.
-There is no additional charge for the use of washers and dryers by residents of the building.
+Each residence hall and apartment area have a laundry room available for use by the residents of the area.
+There is no additional charge for the use of washers and dryers for residents within each residence hall.

-Residents can see which washers and dryers are available before going to the laundry room by checking out LaundryView HERE.
+Residents can see which washers and dryers are available before going to the laundry room by checking out LaundryView.

 Do the residence hall rooms have window coverings?